diskoverdata/diskover-docs/source_files/tags_application_methods_autotag.md

 #### Tag Application via Autotag

-Tags can be applied automatically via a series of rules applied to directories or filenames.
-The rules can be very powerful based on a combination of name, location, age, tags, etc.
+Tags can be applied automatically via a series of rules applied to directories or file.
+The rules can be very powerful based on a combination of file name, extension, path, age, size, etc.

 - Auto-tagging rules can be found in the `diskover_autotag` config file for tagging files and directories.
 - Auto-tagging can also be done during a crawl by enabling autotag in diskover config and setting rules in the diskover config file.
 - All tags are stored in the `tags` field in the index - there is no limit to the number of tags.

-🔴 &nbsp;Check that you have the config file in `~/.config/diskover_autotag/config.yaml`, if not, copy from the default config folder in `configs_sample/diskover_autotag/config.yaml`.

 ##### Autotag During Indexing